 Pleural drain- For pleural drainage a needle is inserted just above the rib in order to avoid damage to the neurovascular bundle which runs at the lower border of the rib.

 Enlarged azygos vein- This can result from overhydration, pregnancy, aortoazygous fistula, constrictive pericarditis, Superior vena cava obstruction, inferior vena cava obstruction, portal hypertension and any other cause of right heart output failure.
 CT scan is useful technique to diagnose this condition and can also be useful to evaluate the etiology.

 - The anterior intercostal veins follow the arteries.

 - The intercostal veins run above the intercostal arteries, which run above the intercostal nerves.

-- The posterior intercostal veins drain into the azygous vein (right side), and hemiazygous and accessory hemiazygous veins (left side).
-The latter two veins ultimately drain into the azygous vein.
+- The posterior intercostal veins drain into the azygos vein (right side), and hemiazygos and accessory hemiazygos veins (left side).
+The latter two veins ultimately drain into the azygos vein.

-- The azygous vein then drains into the superior vena cava.
+- The azygos vein then drains into the superior vena cava.